 - Relaxation exercises.
 Relaxation exercises help refocus your mind and help you relax.
 Relaxation exercises include guided imagery and progressive muscle relaxation.
 You can do relaxation exercises on your own, with an instructor or by listening to a recording that guides you through the exercises.

 Preparing for an appointment

-Start by seeing your family doctor or a general practitioner if you notice any unusual signs or symptoms that worry you.
+Start by seeing your family doctor if you notice any unusual signs or symptoms that worry you.
 If your doctor thinks you may have breast cancer, you may be referred to a doctor who specializes in treating cancer (oncologist).

 What you can do